-A consumer proposal is a formal debt settlement option legislated under the Bankruptcy and Insolvency Act and is filed with a licensed trustee in bankruptcy.
+A consumer proposal is a formal debt settlement option legislated under the Bankruptcy and Insolvency Act and is filed with a licensed insolvency trustee.
 This option stops further creditor action and allows your debts to be compromised.

 Filing personal bankruptcy allows you to be released from most of your debts.
-It is a formal process under the Bankruptcy and Insolvency Act and is filed by a licensed trustee in bankruptcy.
+It is a formal process under the Bankruptcy and Insolvency Act and is filed by a licensed insolvency trustee.

 Debt Consolidation Loans are a popular debt management option for people who are experiencing money problems.
 Consolidation Loans consolidate your personal debts into one monthly payment, reduce interest charges and will not damage your credit rating.

 Credit Counsellors can help you with budgeting and money management, filing a Debt Management Plan or by helping you communicate with your creditors.
 It typically makes sense to use a credit counsellor if you have a relatively small amount of debt.

 Collection Agencies may take legal action against you if you owe money to your creditors and do not make payments.
 Collection Agencies must follow rules outlined in the Collection Agencies Act, which is regulated by the government.

 Credit rating is a fluid concept and is always changing.
 No matter what you do, including filing personal bankruptcy or a consumer proposal, you can always rebuild your credit rating.